stevencombs/retrocombs.github.io/code.md

 Below are my code related project attempts.
 I also maintain a [GIST repository](https://gist.github.com/stevencombs/) of code snippets from various projects on [GitHub](https://github.com/stevencombs/).

+## Hello World

+I’m creating a [Hello World page](http://www.stevencombs.com/hello-world/) that demonstrates a single program in multiple languages.
+You may find this valuable if you are new to coding and have an interest in the different programming languages and structure.

+*Please note that this page is under construction.*

 ## Alfred Workflows
 <ul id="blog-posts" class="posts">
 {% for post in site.categories.alfred %}